 Alright, where were we?
 Ah, yes, so where would automation strike next?
 Well, up till now users still had to set both shutter speed and aperture manually for proper exposure.
 What could be done about that?
 Well:

 Electronics would be the driving force behind the next 40 years of automation and computerization in SLRs.
 Engineers would use them to advance from shutter and aperture-priority auto-exposure to fully programmed auto-exposure.
 They would integrate powered film advance and rewind inside SLR bodies, and electronic LED & LCD finder displays.
 Canon would introduce its EOS (Electro-Optical System) that uses EF (Electro Focus) lenses in 1987.
 "E" would eventually...power the digital revolution with Super CCDs, Auto ISO & White Balance, and give us camera models such as the Olympus OM-D E-M5 II.
-Some things never change ;-).
+The more things change, the more they stay the same ;-).

 Next time...The Shrinking SLRs of the Seventies